-The Old Town of Porec was once protected by fortified walls and towers which were constructed between the 12th and 16th century.
+Constructed between the 12th and 16th centuries, fortified walls and towers protected the Old Town of Porec.
 Some of these structures still remain today.
 In 1997, the Euphrasian Basilica in Porec was named as a UNESCO World Heritage site.

 We explored Porec on our small ship cruise with eWaterways.
-It was our last stop and served as our hub of transportation following the cruise.
+As our last stop, Porec served as our disembarkation port and hub of transportation following the cruise.
 There are many interesting features that make this a memorable city to explore on any cruising itinerary.
+Visit CruiseDirect to check out their latest last-minute cruise deals.

 Many gather in the town center to admire The Church of Our Lady of the Angels. enjoy the Italian cafe vibes, and take advantage of the free city Wi-Fi.